Fblaze1/Datasmos/README.md

 ### `id`

-Another important concept in datasmos is `id`. `id` is an argument in every datasmos function that creates expressions in desmos.
+Another important concept in datasmos is `id`.
+Every datasmos function that creates desmos expressions takes `id` as an argument.
 In the example in the [Getting Started](#Getting-Started) section, `plot1` is the `id`.
 It is used to ensure that variable definitions don't clash with other variables already defined in the desmos calculator by adding a subscript to each variable with the `id`.
 Expressions created using the same `id` will be assumed to be part of the same plot/analysis and will often be defined in terms of each other.
 Every `id` should be:
 * unique - don't use the same `id` to create a new scatterplot as the one you just used to make a barchart
 * short - since it's going to be added as a subcript to each variable you don't want it cluttering up your expressions too much
 * composed only of letters and numbers - this means no punctuation and **no spaces**